inside.ewu.edu

 CMST 360.
 BECOMING OTHER-CENTERED.
 3 Credits.

-Notes: Delivered online only.
-Please purchase books at the EWU bookstore or order any required readings using 2–day express mail, the digital version, or the audio version.
+Notes: This course is delivered online only.
+Purchase any books or required readings using 2-day express mail, the digital version, or the audio version.

-This course offers the opportunity for you to develop the understanding and appreciation for why and how a person becomes other-centered.
-You will progress in this course from understanding other-centeredness, and its importance to you becoming an effective communicator, to applying these newly developed skills in your own day-to-day communication.
+This course offers the opportunity to develop an understanding and appreciation for why and how a person becomes other-centered.
+Students progress in this course from understanding other-centeredness, and its importance to becoming an effective communicator, to applying these newly developed skills in their day-to-day communication.

 CMST 366.
 PROFESSIONAL IMPRESSION MANAGEMENT.
 2 Credits.

 Notes: This course is delivered online only.
-Please purchase books at the EWU bookstore or order any required readings using 2-day express mail, the digital version, or the audio version.
+Purchase any books or required readings using 2-day express mail, the digital version, or the audio version.

 The purpose of this course is to provide a basic understanding of the relevance of impression management along with exposure to employee behaviors and attitudes valued in the workplace.
-The expectation is that you will integrate these two sets of concepts so that you will be a valued employee who projects a professional image.
+The expectation is that students integrate these two sets of concepts so that they will be a valued employee who projects a professional image.

 CMST 368.
 CONFLICT MANAGEMENT SKILLS.
 3 Credits.